COVID-19 Guidance for the Research Community

 Researchers should be aware that, depending on the situation, such as a reimposition of the State of Minnesota’s stay-at-home order or changes in University rules due to a resurgence of COVID-19 infections or new information on transmission, research may have to be quickly ramped down again.
 This would likely involve the same process as during the hibernation of research under the initial stay-at-home order.

-No member of the University community may return to work on-site until they have received the appropriate approval(s) and they have acknowledged their personal responsibility to comply with the Sunrise Plan.
+No member of the University community may return to work on-site until they have received the appropriate approval(s) and they have acknowledged their personal responsibility to comply with the University Sunrise Plan.
 The University expects that all faculty and staff who can work from home will work from home.

 Researchers seeking to return to on-site work must take the following steps: